bigcode-project/jupytercoder/README.md

 ```

 Open the notebook sklearn_digits.ipynb and try it out.
-Type ctrl+space to trigger the code completion when you are in a code cell.
+Type ctrl+space to trigger the code completion when you are in a code cell, then ctrl to accept it (welcome your thought on the key binding!).